Volkmar Wentzel: Beginnings in Aurora

 The artists' colony in Aurora consisted of a log cabin tavern on U.S. Route 50, and a lodge and studios (of various sizes, and constructed of various kinds of materials) in the nearby woods.
 Among the artists, diplomats, philosophers, and writers staying at the colony were the painter Robert Gates and his wife, the physician David Lindsay Watson, the psychiatrist Sigurd Graven and his wife, and the former Latvian diplomat Arved Kundzin.
 Menke suggested that, to make ends meet, Wentzel use the Voigtländer camera his father had given him to photograph the local area and make postcards for sale.
 Wentzel converted an old pump house across Route 50 from the tavern into a darkroom, although light leaking through cracks in the walls, around the door, and from the ceiling forced Wentzel to primarily use it at night.

 During his stay in Aurora, Wentzel finished high school.
-Local artist Tom Hood argued that Wentzel should abandon high school in order to help with a national puppetry tour being organized by some Aurora theater people.
-But an architect friend in Aurora encouraged Wentzel to stay in school, and he did.
+Local artist Tom Hood had advised that Wentzel should abandon high school in order to help with a national puppetry tour being organized by some Aurora theater people, but an architect friend in Aurora encouraged Wentzel to stay in school.

-At first, Wentzel bartered his photographs for food.
-But it was not until First Lady Eleanor Roosevelt stopped at the tavern and bought three of Wentzel's postcards that Wentzel felt he had a career in photography.
+At first, Wentzel bartered his photographs for food, but when First Lady Eleanor Roosevelt stopped at the tavern and bought three of Wentzel's postcards, Wentzel felt he had a career in photography.
 (Roosevelt was on her way to Arthurdale, West Virginia.
 This was a newly built experimental community she had sponsored which taught destitute coal miners subsistence farming.
 It also taught them local art, craft, and musical traditions so that these traditions might be preserved, the miners might sell crafts for sale, and to create a reason for tourists to come to the town.)